phrozen/go-upskilling/src/content/next/other-libraries.md

 ---
-title: "Other libraries"
+title: "Other Libraries"
-tag: "next"
+tags: "next"
 index: 5
 ---

 ## Other libraries

 Here is a list of possible libraries and projects that can be used Go

 https://github.com/avelino/awesome-go